 - In collaboration with the President and CEO, contribute to the development of a strategy for and seek out speaking engagements at meetings and conferences, and opportunities with the media;

-- Collaborate with team members to plan and execute events that raise awareness and support for Brain Canada, i.e., announcements with Government officials, receptions, dinners, conferences, meetings, and presentations to donors, prospects, scientists and other stakeholders;
+- Collaborate with team members to plan and execute events that raise awareness and support for the organization’s health research, i.e., announcements with Government officials, receptions, dinners, conferences, meetings, and presentations to donors, prospects, scientists and other stakeholders;

-- Serve as an enthusiastic and well-informed spokesperson and ambassador for Brain Canada at public functions and special events;
+- Serve as an enthusiastic and well-informed spokesperson and ambassador of the organization at public functions and special events;

-- Monitor on a daily basis health and brain-related news and social media, prepare weekly summary of articles of interest, and identify issues in a timely manner;
+- Monitor on a daily basis health-related news and social media, prepare weekly summary of articles of interest, and identify issues in a timely manner;

 - Identify specialized communications providers and manage relationships with them;

-- Continually learn about Brain Canada’s approach and the research supported by Brain Canada to better communicate it;
+- Continually learn about the organization’s approach and the research it supports to better communicate it;

 - Other special projects and duties as required.